Teaching and Researching International Law in Asia 2018

 The broad purposes of the conference are to assess the current state of teaching and research in international law in the Asia Pacific region, to identify commonly experienced challenges for teachers of international law, and to formulate a programme of action and activities to assist individuals in their teaching and research.
 This conference follows in the footsteps of the successful conference held on the same topic in Singapore in 2001.
 It also complements the ongoing work of the Asian Society of International Law.

-For inquiries, please contact Mr Robert Real (email@example.com).
+For enquiries, please contact Mr Robert Real (email@example.com).